 NOTE: For backward compatibility, the GMLC can use a Nudm_SDM_Get service operation to retrieve the SUPI of the target UE from a Rel-15 UDM as defined in 23.502 [19] clause 5.2.3.3.2.

 4. The GMLC invokes the Namf_Location_ProvidePositioningInfo service operation towards the AMF to request the current location of the UE.
-The service operation includes the SUPI, and client type and may include the required QoS and Supported GAD shapes.
+The service operation includes the SUPI, and client type and may include the required QoS, Scheduled Location Time and Supported GAD shapes.

 6. The AMF selects an LMF based on the available information as defined in clause 5.1 or based on AMF local configuration.
 The LMF selection takes the 5G-AN currently serving the UE into account.
 The selection may use a NRF query.